+International law firm Baker McKenzie and charity Catch22 are collaborating to offer support to prisoners at HMP Thameside.
 In today’s blog, Milly Harrison, Partnerships and Grants Coordinator for Catch22, talks about why this has never been more necessary.

 In order to thrive in the community, Catch22 believes everyone needs a good place to live, a purpose and good people around them.
 We run the resettlement services at HMP Thameside and while we aren’t running the accommodation services, we want to do everything we can to enhance our support for prisoners to get these things in place prior to their release.

 With our support, Baker McKenzie lawyers will be delivering a series of workshops to prisoners who are due for release throughout 2020.
-Starting with housing rights, the workshops will also be focussing on financial management and employment rights.
+Starting with housing rights, the workshops will also be focusing on financial management and employment rights.

 The housing crisis

 For prisoner rehabilitation, stable accommodation is crucial.
 Re-offending can be a means to avoid homelessness and having stable accommodation can reduce the re-offending risk by 20%.

 Those leaving prison are at high risk of homelessness; when entering custody, individuals often lose their accommodation, or they may have been homeless before custody.
 And too often they face uncertainty and confusion over social housing and their rights.